The Church of Jesus Christ of Latter-day Saints: Demographics

-The church reports a worldwide membership of 16 million.
-The church's definition of "membership" includes all persons who were ever baptized, or whose parents were members while the person was under the age of eight (called "members of record"), who have neither been excommunicated nor asked to have their names removed from church records with approximately 8.3 million residing outside the United States, as of December 2011.
+The church reports a worldwide membership of 17 million, of which over 6.8 million live in the U.S. The church's definition of "membership" includes all persons who were ever baptized, or whose parents were members while the person was under the age of eight (called "members of record"), who have neither been excommunicated nor asked to have their names removed from church records.
+As of September 2019, approximately 9.6 million members reside outside the United States.

 According to its statistics, the church is the fourth largest religious body in the United States.
 Although the church does not publish attendance figures, researchers estimate that attendance at weekly LDS worship services globally is around 4 million.
 Members living in the U.S. and Canada constitute 46 percent of membership, Latin America 38 percent, and members in the rest of the world 16 percent.
 The 2012 Pew Forum on Religion & Public Life survey, conducted by Princeton Survey Research Associates International, found that approximately 2 percent of the U.S. adult population self-identified as Mormon.

-Membership is concentrated geographically in the Intermountain West, in a specific region sometimes known as the Mormon corridor.
-Church members and some others from the United States colonized this region in the mid-to-late 1800s, dispossessing several indigenous tribes in the process.
+Membership is concentrated geographically in the Intermountain West, in a specific region sometimes known as the Mormon corridor (i.e., the state of Utah, plus parts of Arizona, Colorado, Idaho, Nevada, and Wyoming).
+Church members and some others from the U.S. colonized this region in the mid-to-late 1800s, dispossessing several Indigenous tribes.

-The church experienced rapid numerical growth in the 20th century, especially in the 1980s and 1990s.
+The church experienced rapid growth in the 20th century, especially in the 1980s and 1990s.
 In the 21st century, however, church membership growth has slowed.
-Still, in the last decade, the church has more than doubled in size in Africa; the largest regional increases by raw numbers occurred in the United States, South America, and Africa.
+In 2022, eight of the top ten nations with the highest LDS membership growth rate were in Africa, and Latino people are one of the fastest growing ethnic groups with millions of LDS adherents in Latin American countries.